 This should also be applied to your answer options, too many can be jarring for respondents.
-You could consider using an ‘other’ text field.
+You could consider using an ‘other’ text box.

 Questions that require people to recall information can be taxing and produce inaccurate results or encourage response bias.